nawrin1/PostgreSQL1/README.md

 ```

-## What are the LIMIT and OFFSET clauses used for?
+## What are the LIMIT and OFFSET clauses used for? :chains:
 - LIMIT: LIMIT clause restricts the number of fetched data.
 That is if LIMIT is defined 2, then only 2 records for a table will be fetched.
 ```
 SELECT column_name(s)